Colorado Springs and Garden of the Gods

 Identify your Desires

-If you are relocating to Colorado Springs, you must ask yourself some questions.
+If you are looking for a new house in Colorado Springs, you need to ask yourself some questions.
 This information will help you determine where in Colorado Springs might want to live.
 Consider these questions:

 • What kind of neighborhood do you like?